learn-co-curriculum/phase-1-functions-lab/README.md

 ## Problem Statement

-Scuber has gained some traction among moms and dads in New York City.
+Scuber, our transportation company, has gained some traction among moms and dads in New York City.
 It has also received a few requests.

 First, Scuber's executives want to ensure that Scuber's headquarters is near